EricRohlfs/blog/docs/custom-element-overarching-strategy.md

 - addEventListener
 - custom element that extends HTMLFormElement for input and managing input
 - formData especially - this.user = Object.fromEntries(new FormData(this).entries());
+- use boolean attributes
+- creating custom Events

+## Extras
+- how to pass primitive data between components (usually attributes and optionally observedAttributes)
+- how to pass complex object data between components (not attributes, usually query element and call a method, or could use some sort of store/broker to do the work potentially use proxy objects)
+- using events to manage transitionEnd events vs. listening for clicks.
+- proxy objects
+- building reusable sortable table vs. one off tables (this is hard work)

+## Building an actual app
+- importmap or rollup
+- typescript with rollup or importmap
+- security XSS and XSRF
+- router - just mapping a url to a component and potentially passing some data via route changes
 -